RenaudDev/RemoteWebsite/content/blog/Remote Work Security/index.md

 - **Scalability:** Cloud-based backups can easily be scaled up or down depending on the needs of the business.
 - **Automatic backups:** Many cloud-based backup solutions offer automatic backups, ensuring that data is always up to date.
 - **Security:** Cloud-based backup solutions typically offer strong security features, such as encryption, to keep data safe from hackers.

+Here are some of the most popular cloud-based backup solutions:
+- **Google Drive:** Google Drive is a popular cloud-based storage solution that offers 15 GB of free storage.
+It also offers automatic backups, which can be scheduled to run at specific times.
+- **Dropbox:** Dropbox is another popular cloud-based storage solution that offers 2 GB of free storage.
+It also offers automatic backups, which can be scheduled to run at specific times.
+- **Box:** Box is a cloud-based storage solution that offers 10 GB of free storage.
+It also offers automatic backups, which can be scheduled to run at specific times.
+- **Microsoft OneDrive:** Microsoft OneDrive is a cloud-based storage solution that offers 5 GB of free storage.
+It also offers automatic backups, which can be scheduled to run at specific times.
+- **Amazon Drive:** Amazon Drive is a cloud-based storage solution that offers 5 GB of free storage.
+It also offers automatic backups, which can be scheduled to run at specific times.
+- **iCloud:** iCloud is a cloud-based storage solution that offers 5 GB of free storage.
+It also offers automatic backups, which can be scheduled to run at specific times.

 ### Local Backup Solutions
 While cloud-based backup solutions are becoming more popular, local backup solutions still have their place.
 Local backups offer a number of advantages, including: